SynCABEL: Synthetic Contextualized Augmentation for Biomedical Entity Linking: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced SynCABEL, a framework designed to address annotation scarcity in BEL by generating synthetic, contextualized training examples for all candidate concepts in a target KB.
-Our approach achieves state-of-the-art performance on multilingual benchmarks, yielding significant recall improvements on unseen concepts and enhancing clinical validity as verified by our novel LLM-as-a-judge protocol.
-Although our results confirm that human annotations remain the most effective source of supervision, SynCABEL demonstrates that competitive performance can be achieved with substantially less of this costly data, maximizing the value of expert effort.
+We introduced SynCABEL, a framework addressing annotation scarcity in BEL by generating synthetic, contextualized training examples for all candidate concepts in a target KB.
+By systematically enriching concept representations with diverse usage contexts, SynCABEL achieves state-of-the-art performance on multilingual benchmarks, improves recall on unseen concepts, and increases clinical validity under our LLM-as-a-judge protocol.
+While human annotations remain the strongest form of supervision, our results show that competitive performance can be achieved with substantially less of this costly data, thereby maximizing the value of expert effort.

-Future directions include extending the generation context beyond single sentences, extending to other languages and refining training with negative sampling like ANGEL~\cite{kim_learning_2025}.
-We also aim to improve synthetic data quality by refining generation prompts and validating clinical coherence with intrinsic assessments by medical experts.
+Future directions include extending the generation context beyond single sentences to better capture document-level evidence, expanding to additional languages and domains, and refining training with negative sampling strategies such as ANGEL~\cite{kim_learning_2025}.
+We also aim to improve synthetic data quality through prompt refinement and expert intrinsic evaluation, and to reduce generation cost through smaller LLMs and selective concept sampling.